MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    - **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **userDuration** - Double – Duration in milli-seconds the user spent on the SKU chooser.

-- **Office.iOS.Paywall.FailedScreen.RetryButtonTap** - Data collected when the Purchase/Provisioning/Activation failed, and the user tapped the retry button.
-The data is used to troubleshoot purchase error scenarios and fix it to ensure that it performs as expected.

-   The following fields are collected:

-   - **failureReason** - String – Indicates what the failure was the user is retrying; for example, “provisioningFailed”, “purchaseFailed”, “activationFailed”.
-   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
-   - **productId** - String – App Store ID of the product for which user is retrying the failed request.

-- **Office.iOS.Paywall.SKUChooser.MoreBenefits.Stats** - Data collected when users tap on “See More Benefits” to see all the services, apps and features included in the purchase.
-They must expand sections detailing the features for each of the apps.
-This event collects which features and apps they expanded, along with the duration of time spent.
-The data is used to ensure that the UI offered to end users to learn about the benefits is performing as expected.

-   The following fields are collected:

-   - **appsExpanded** - String – Comma-separated list of services/apps for which the benefits were expanded.
-   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
-   - **productId** - String – App Store ID of the product for which user is viewing more benefits offered
-   - **userDuration** - Double – Duration in milli-seconds the user spent on the Benefits Screen.

-- **Office.iOS.Paywall.SuccessScreen.SeeAllBenefitsButtonTap** - This event is collected when the user taps “See All Benefits” after a successful purchase to see the apps and features included in the purchase.
-The data is used to measure that the user interface is performing as expected.

-   The following fields are collected:

-   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
-   - **productId** - String – App Store ID of the product for which user is viewing all benefits offered.

-- **Office.iOS.Paywall.SKUChooser.ProductSwitched** - Usage telemetry to view the end user’s interaction with the UI provided to switch between different SKUs and ensure that it is performing as expected.

-   The following fields are collected:

-  - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
-  - **productId** - String – App Store ID of the product the user just switched to viewing from the available products on the SKU chooser.

 - **Office.iOS.Paywall.StoreKit.Response** - Critical engineering telemetry to log the result of purchase attempt triggered manually by user and the App store response to the event.
 The data is used to measure the status of a purchase attempt and reasons of failure (if any) and take corrective actions to ensure that the IAP and all the entry points as performing as expected.